JujuAdams/Scribble/9.0/font-outlines.md

 |-----------|-----------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 |`colour`   |integer or string|Basic text colour as either:<br>- standard GameMaker 24-bit BGR format<br>- name of a GameMaker colour constant<br>- name of a colour added to `__scribble_config_colours()`<br>- name of a colour added by calling `scribble_color_set()`|

-This function adds a coloured border around your text.
-Setting the thickness to `0` will prevent the border from being drawn at all.
-The coloured border will not be colourised or tinted due to the use of other functionality.
+This function adds a coloured outline around your text.
+Setting the thickness to `0` will prevent the outline from being drawn at all.
+The coloured outline will not be colourised or tinted due to the use of other functionality.

-?> This method will only affect SDF fonts.
-If you'd like to add outlines to standard fonts or spritefonts, you may want to consider using a shadow baking function.